March 2020 Dividend Income Update

 Once all income from our invested capital comes close to matching our monthly expenses, I believe we’ll have enough money to change our working habits:

-- We can work part-time or remain full-time.
+- We can work part-time or remain full-time as we wish.

 - We could consider drawing-down our RRSP assets over a multi-year investment timeframe.